 - In the given figure there are two circuits shown for practical diode first is denoted as (a) it is forward bias and second denoted as (b) is reverse bias.

 - in a practical model of diode potential barrier is included.
-In a forward-biased circuit, you can see that diode is like a closed switch having a series voltage source (VF) equal to the (0.7) volts its positive side attached with the anode.
+In a forward-biased circuit, you can see that the diode is like a closed switch having a series voltage source (VF) equal to the (0.7) volts of its positive side attached to the anode.

 - This source is a potential barrier voltage, not a practical voltage source.
 The value of a biased voltage should be larger to operate the diode.